About INBRE IV

 Increasing Biomedical Research across Hawaii

-INBRE IV is aimed at expanding the biomedical research capacity in Hawai’i by:
+INBRE V is aimed at expanding the biomedical research capacity in Hawai’i by:

 • Fostering and then nurturing undergraduate research and education in biomedical science at the University of Hawai’i and at our partner institutions under our PATHway to Biomedical Careers Activity